 With alternative and supplementary treatments constantly emerging, UVB light therapy brings a compelling solution for those battling certain skin conditions, mood disorders, and immune system challenges.
-UVB (ultraviolet B) light is a portion of the natural sunlight spectrum, and its role in medical therapy has shown promising results in clinical settings and home treatments.
+UVB light (ultraviolet B) is a portion of the natural sunlight spectrum, and its role in medical therapy has shown promising results in clinical settings and UVB light therapy at home.

 What is UVB Light Therapy?